 - Place the marshmallows around the edge of one cookie half.

-- Sandwich the cookies together, gently pressing down so the icing oozes out.
+- Place the other cookie half on top and gently press down so the icing oozes out.

 - Chop the Milkybar buttons in half to make the fangs.
 Stick them into the icing leaving roughly 4 marshmallows between each fang.
 For added effect, use a cocktail stick dipped in red food colouring to dye the bottom of the fangs red.

 - Allow the icing to set for 10-15 minutes, then tuck in and enjoy!

 More Halloween recipes to love